 ¼ tsp honey (very optional)

 Blend this very well, but blueberry skin still might get stuck in your teeth.
-Regardless, this smoothie is a tried-and-true favorite, despite it’s green color.
+Regardless, this testosterone smoothie recipe is a tried-and-true favorite, despite it’s green color.
 The avocado makes it creamy, and it packs an antioxidant punch.

 Why Are These Smoothies Healthy?